teedjay/playground-payaramicro/README.md

 ## JCache JSR-107
-The JCache is only enabled when Payara Micro runs in cluster mode (which is default).
+The JCache is only enabled when Payara Micro runs in cluster mode (which is default), take a look in the `cache` package for an example.
 It can be tested with the following curl commands :
 ```
 curl http://localhost:8080/payaramicro/rest/cache/123
 curl -X DELETE http://localhost:8080/payaramicro/rest/cache/123